 Bronstein, Gewirtz & Grossman, LLC Notifies Catalent, Inc. (CTLT) Investors of Class Action and to Actively Participate

-NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Catalent, Inc. ("Catalent" or "the Company") CTLT and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Catalent securities between August 30, 2021, and October 31, 2022, (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/ctlt.
+/EIN News/ -- NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Catalent, Inc. ("Catalent" or "the Company") (NYSE: CTLT) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Catalent securities between August 30, 2021, and October 31, 2022, (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ctlt.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.